The 17 Best Women’s Travel Shirts for Any Kind of Trip

 Bluffworks Threshold Crew & V-Neck T-Shirt

 I tend to like V-necks better sometimes, and the Threshold tees also come in flattering “V” necklines version.
-Both are clean-cut travel essentials that can effortlessly be dressed up with jewelry and a blazer for an event or a dining out experience.
+For me, I find it simple to dress up either of these with high-waisted shorts, some jewelry, a cardigan or cute shoes.

-It comes in 16 colors, and I’m really digging the stripes patterns to help stand out in a crowd!
-The stretch feels awesome when I’m wearing it, and what I like is that for my build, it fits in both the shoulders and the bottom hem without specifically being sized ‘petite.’
+The stretch feels awesome when I’m wearing it.
+What I like is that for my build, it fits in both the shoulders and the bottom hem without specifically being sized ‘petite.’
+It’s not skin-tight, even though the fabric is thin, so I feel comfortable in the fit if I’m having a day when I feel a little bloated (like some days when I travel).

 Seadon W’s Traveler Merino Tee

-I hadn’t heard of Seadon until I tried the W’s Traveler Merino Tee in XS.
-Finally: a true-to-size XS top that I can wear as a perfect fit travel shirt!
+I hadn’t heard of Seadon until I tried the W’s Traveler Merino Tee, an ultra lightweight, soft and stretchy shirt, in XS.
+Finally: a true-to-size XS top that I can wear as a perfect fit travel shirt (although it runs a little long on my short body).

-For a little more information about Seadon, the company makes women’s and men’s apparel, as well as accessories like totes, beanies and underwear (which I tried, and really liked!).
+Seadon makes women’s and men’s apparel, as well as accessories like totes, beanies and underwear (which I tried, and genuinely recommend because it’s so soft!).

-What I like about Seadon so far is that they have plastic-free packaging.
-My Seadon apparel arrived at my house in a biodegradable envelope mailer, and it can even be composted in your compost bin.
+What I like about Seadon so far is that they will send your products in plastic-free packaging.
+My Seadon apparel arrived at my house in a biodegradable envelope mailer, which can even be composted in your compost bin.

 KUHL Konstance Shirt

-From outdoorsy brand KUHL, this best-selling top made from a polyester and Tencel-spandex blend is roomy and tailored with a flattering silhouette.
+KUHL’s outdoorsy Konstance top is a best-seller made from a polyester and Tencel-spandex blend.
 When I wear it, I layer it under a zip-up hoodie or a windbreaker, and I’m be ready for hiking the trails with Dan in no time.

 Even as a petite woman, I find that this shirt is only a “little” big in the shoulders, and it doesn’t run too long.
-Keep in mind that I’m 5’2” and about 110 lbs.!
+Keep in mind that I’m 5’2” and about 110 lbs.
+It’s a spacious shirt with somewhat boxy shoulders, so maybe it’s kind of unique.
+The standard runs sizing, according to how this one fits me.

 Icebreaker Merino Granary Short Sleeve T-Shirt